Truman-min-show/Truman-min-show/README.md

 (Incoming PhD student——direct admission from undergraduate studies)

-✍ You can often find me in the afternoons or evenings during non-holiday weeks at Room A210 or A208 in Jiading Campus, or at a window seat on the 4th floor of Library.
+✍ You can often find me in the afternoons or evenings during non-holiday weeks at Room A210 or A208 in Jiading Campus, or at a window seat on the 4th or 8th floor of Library.

 Research interests include:

-- 🧠 Natural Language Processing (NLP)
+- 🧠 Natural Language Processing (Rumor Detection)
 - 🧮 Rough Set and Granular Computing
 ---